 WET helps you find new ways to think about your trauma and its meaning through writing assignments you complete during sessions.
 This is a brief, 5-session therapy.

-No one treatment is right for everyone.
-Learn about effective treatment options with PTSD Treatment Decision Aid.
-You can read about different treatments, hear advice from people who have been through these treatments, and watch videos of providers explaining how the treatments work.
-You can also build a chart to compare the treatments you like the most and print a personalized summary that lists your symptoms, treatment preferences, and questions to share with your provider.
+web badge No one treatment is right for everyone.
+The PTSD Treatment Decision Aid is an online tool to help you work with your provider to find the best treatment for you.
+Using the decision aid, you can read about treatments and watch videos explaining how they work.
+You can also build a chart to compare the treatments you think might work best for you and print a personalized summary that lists your treatment goals, preferences, and any questions to share with your provider.

 You May Also Be Interested In